This programme is currently being reviewed as part of our revalidation process. Module choice details will follow in due course.

 Biomedical Imaging and Biosensing

-The Biomedical Imaging and Biosensing strand offers students an opportunity to work with world renowned researchers who are using biomedical imaging and sophisticated image analysis techniques to answer basic physiological and biological questions for addressing clinical problems.
+The Biomedical Imaging and Biosensing pathway offers students an opportunity to work with world renowned researchers who are using biomedical imaging and sophisticated image analysis techniques to answer basic physiological and biological questions for addressing clinical problems.

-Expertise is available in Magnetic Resonance Imaging (MRI) and Multi-Spectral Optoacoustic Tomography (MSOT), which is a novel imaging method utilizing pulsed-lase light and ultrasound to generate imaging data.
+Expertise is available in Magnetic Resonance Imaging (MRI) and Multi-Spectral Optoacoustic Tomography (MSOT), which is a novel imaging method utilizing pulsed-laser light and ultrasound to generate imaging data.
 Investigators are also developing sophisticated image segmentation and registration methods for analysis of imaging data to solve major clinical and research questions.
 Ongoing research projects include MRI for applications in neuro-imaging, brain cancer, kidney function and liver regeneration; MSOT imaging for assessing kidney and liver function; tissue pH and electrical conductivity measurement of tissues using MRI.

 Students will have an opportunity to develop skills in data acquisition, analysis and interpretation of biomedical imaging, a rapidly progressing field in the modern world of clinical research.
-Specific skills set may include a combination of the following: (1) developing animal models of diseases (2) image processing and analysis (3) statistical analysis of imaging data (4) basic MATLAB programming and hands on experience in image processing software like AMIRA, FSL, ImageJ and (5) critical interpretation of imaging data.
+Specific skills sets may include a combination of the following: (1) developing animal models of diseases (2) image processing and analysis (3) statistical analysis of imaging data (4) basic MATLAB programming and hands on experience in image processing software like AMIRA, FSL, ImageJ and (5) critical interpretation of imaging data.